Sivome/Sivome.github.io/_posts/2019-03-02-Proteomics-with-OMSSA.md

 omssacl -i 1,4 -mf 3 -mv 1 -f MSHHWGYGK.dta -d CA2.fasta -oc omssa_sample.csv
 ```

 More info on the arguments used can be found from the above links or using omssa help file.
-More info here: http://proteomicsresource.washington.edu/tools/omssa.php.
+[More info here](http://proteomicsresource.washington.edu/tools/omssa.php).
 Some arguments give specific information about how the sample is prepared.
 Other arguments tell about the mass-spectrometer characteristics e.g., what fragmentation technique.

 Since this is a very simple input, the output if everything goes right looks something like this.
 Truncated output from above run
 MSHHWGYGK | 2.61923815969567e-008 | 1101.493 | sp|P00918.2|CAH2_HUMAN RecName:

 This means that the peak list, matched to "MSHHWGYGK" (matches the file name as well, so highly likely it is correct!).
 Very low E-value of 2.6e-8 also confirms the answer is correct!
 The peptide has mass of 1101.5 (dalton), which seem to match well to the first column of the .dta file.

 From the fasta file, the program matches the peptide to CAH2_HUMAN RecName.
 Probably soon, I will dive into some large-scale data and also start looking at other software.